Resurgence-VM-Development/Resurgence/SPEC.typ

 ```
 Stashes the current value of the Instruction Pointer and sets it to $n$, where $n$ is an unsigned 64-bit integer.

-It is undefined behavior if $n$ goes beyond bounds.
+It SHALL be undefined behavior if $n$ goes beyond bounds.
 For instance, if the code size is 10 instructions (0 to 9), then `call 10` is undefined behavior.

 In the reference implementation of Resurgence, stashing the value of the Instruction Pointer is done with recursion.
 #footnote[#link("https://github.com/Resurgence-VM-Development/Resurgence/blob/1e3c330ad2878c1cb9d3bef49f599a02df31a787/src/internal/interpreter/execution_engine.rs#L113", "Resurgence Implementation of Call (link)")]